Generic selectors

 LANGUAGE AND TECHNOLOGY

 PROJECT 1.
-Language learning and emerging technologies
+Learning of emerging languages and technologies

 Objectives:

-3. Analyse the impact of communication technologies on the acquisition of communicative competence in a language 2.
+• Analyse the impact of communication technologies on the acquisition of communicative competence in a language 2.

 Actions developed: